The Ultimate Guide To Understanding Your Ideal Customer & Creating Your Buyer Persona

 Let’s take our paint shop as an example.
 You sell paint.
 You might know a lot about paint.
 Maybe that’s all you think you need to know.
 WRONG!

 Talk about your paint for paint’s sake and people’s eyes are going to start glazing over.
 They don’t necessarily care about paint brands (unless it is one that has done this very exercise well!)
-They don’t want to know what coating is right for what surface – at least, not an emotional level.
+They don’t want to know what coating is right for what surface – at least, not on an emotional level.
 You have failed to engage them as a person by not seeking to understand the outcome they want.
 What about the visual effect they want upon entering the room?
 All you’ve talked about is coatings.
 So why would this prospect choose you over someone else who is offering the same thing?

 To genuinely understand and engage with your prospective customers, you need to get under their skin.
 What are their real concerns?
 Maybe our paint customers want to impress their friends and neighbours.
 Maybe they’re concerned about the safety of kids and pets and want to know your product is non-toxic.
 Maybe they want to add value to their homes.
 Maybe they just want to feel good when they arrive home or walk into a room.
 All these factors remain “maybes” until you’ve dug deep into the psyche of your customer.